Epicly Awesome French Trailer for Tony Jaa's Ong Bak 2!

 Whoa!
 Now this looks frickin' awesome, that's for damn sure!
 Twitch has posted a French trailer for Tony Jaa's Ong Bak 2, the long-awaited sequel to Jaa's 2003 martial arts cult classic.
 This was shot a long time ago - we actually ran a promo trailer for it over a year ago.
 Now we finally get to see a polished trailer and it definitely looks better than ever.
 Apparently he fought an actual real, live alligator in this (and there is a glimpse of that scene in the trailer).
 And I'm guessing all those elephants were real, too.
 I can't wait to see this, hopefully sooner than later.
 Damnit, those lucky French get to see it later this month.
 Fire this up!

-Watch the French trailer for Tony Jaa's Ong Bak 2:
+Watch the French trailer for Tony Jaa's Ong Bak 2 from YouTube:

 A young Thai boxer learns the skills and inner meaning of martial arts.
 Does this just look badass or what?